-H. Tenure of Eligibility List
+C. Tenure of Eligibility List

-An eligibility list shall be in effect from the date on which it is approved by the Human Resources Director and shall continue in force for a period of twelve six months, unless otherwise expired.
-Such lists may be extended by the Director in increments of three months but not to exceed the maximum of two years one year.
+An eligibility list shall be in effect from the date on which it is approved by the Human Resources Director and shall continue in force for a period of six months, unless otherwise expired.
+Such lists may be extended by the Director in increments of three months but not to exceed the maximum of one year.